rails/action_push_native/README.md

 # Action Push

-Action Push is a Rails push notification gem for mobile platforms, supporting APNs (Apple) and FCM (Android).
+Action Push is a Rails push notification gem for mobile platforms, supporting APNs (Apple) and FCM (Google).

 ## Installation